DocentEDU/jekyll-website/policies/privacy-policy.md

 INFORMATION SHARING AND DISCLOSURE

-Further, you agree that DocentEDU may transfer the anonymous information we collect in the event of any corporate restructuring or any sale, assignment or transfer of substantially all of its rights in the Apps.
+Further, you agree that InsertLearning may transfer the anonymous information we collect in the event of any corporate restructuring or any sale, assignment or transfer of substantially all of its rights in the Apps.

 We may disclose information about you if we become subject to a subpoena or court order, or if we are otherwise legally required to disclose information.
 We may also use and disclose information about you to establish or exercise our legal rights, to enforce the Terms of Use, to assert and defend against legal claims, or if we believe such disclosure is necessary to investigate, prevent, or take other action regarding actual or suspected illegal or fraudulent activities or potential threats to the physical safety or well-being of any person.
 If we are involved in a merger, acquisition, or sale of all or a portion of our assets, your information may be transferred as part of that transaction, but we will notify you (for example, via email and/or a prominent notice on our website) of any change in control or use of your Personal Information or User Content, or if either become subject to a different Privacy Policy.
 We will also notify you of choices you may have regarding the information.

-DocentEDU will display your Personal Information in your profile page and elsewhere on our Services according to the preferences you set in your account.
+InsertLearning will display your Personal Information in your profile page and elsewhere on our Services according to the preferences you set in your account.
 Any information you choose to provide should reflect how much you want others to know about you.
 Please consider carefully what information you disclose in your profile page and your desired level of anonymity.
 You can review and revise your profile information at any time.
 We do not sell your personal information to third parties.
 We may also share or disclose your information with your consent, for example if you use a third party application to access your account.
 Through certain features of our Services, you may also have the ability to make some of your information public.
 Public information may be broadly and quickly disseminated.

 Service Providers, Business Partners and Others.
-DocentEDU may use certain trusted third party companies and individuals to help us provide, analyze, and improve our Services (including but not limited to data storage, maintenance services, database management, web analytics, email communication, payment processing, and improvement of the Service’s features).
+InsertLearning may use certain trusted third party companies and individuals to help us provide, analyze, and improve our Services (including but not limited to data storage, maintenance services, database management, web analytics, email communication, payment processing, and improvement of the Service’s features).
 These third parties may have access to your information only for purposes of performing these tasks on our behalf and under obligations similar to those in this Privacy Policy.
 As of the date this policy went into effect, we use:

 - Linode’s virtual private server platform to host our web server
 - MailChimp’s marketing platform to perform personalized email communication

 Third-Party Applications.
-DocentEDU may share your Information with a third party application with your consent, for example when you choose to embed such an application into a lesson with our Services.
+InsertLearning may share your Information with a third party application with your consent, for example when you choose to embed such an application into a lesson with our Services.
 We are not responsible for what those parties do with your information, so you should make sure you trust the application and that it has a privacy policy acceptable to you.

 Non-private or Non-Personal Information.
-DocentEDU may disclose your non-private, aggregated, or otherwise non-personal information, such as usage statistics of our Services.
+InsertLearning may disclose your non-private, aggregated, or otherwise non-personal information, such as usage statistics of our Services.
 However, in such cases, your usage data is aggregated with the usage data of others and does not identify you individually.

 CHANGING OR DELETING YOUR INFORMATION

-To delete your account, please email support@docentedu.com.
+To delete your account, please email support@insertlearning.com.

 LINKED SITES

-Our Services may contain links to other Web sites whose privacy practices may differ from those of DocentEDU.
+Our Services may contain links to other Web sites whose privacy practices may differ from those of InsertLearning.
 If you submit personal Information to any of those sites, your Information is governed by their privacy statements.
 We encourage you to carefully read the privacy statement of any Web site you visit.

 SECURITY

-DocentEDU takes reasonable steps to help protect Information against loss, misuse, unauthorized access or disclosure.
-DocentEDU expressly disclaims any representation or warranty, whether express or implied, with respect to offering any definitive promise of security in connection with The anonymous information we collect.
+InsertLearning takes reasonable steps to help protect Information against loss, misuse, unauthorized access or disclosure.
+InsertLearning expressly disclaims any representation or warranty, whether express or implied, with respect to offering any definitive promise of security in connection with The anonymous information we collect.

 OUR POLICY TOWARD CHILDREN